carlos-marin1742/dsc-phase-3-project/README.md

 - Also customers who have made customer service calls are 55% more likely to leave.
 - Customers who make international calls are 8% less likely to leave, and customers who have a voicemail plan are 84% less likely to leave

-For Logistic Regression, the model had an accuracy score of 0.67 For KNN, the model had an accuracy score of 0.867
+For Logistic Regression, the model had an accuracy score of 0.70

+For KNN, the model had an accuracy score of 0.87

-For Decision Trees, the model had an accuracy score of 0.868 For Random Forests, the model had an accuracy score of 0.867
+For Decision Trees, the model had an accuracy score of 0.87

+For Random Forests, the model had an accuracy score of 0.87

+Because KNN, Decision Trees, and RandomForests, have the same accuracy.
+The next best deciding factor is the f1 score.

+For KNN, the model had an f1 score of 0.42

+For Decison Trees, the model had an f1 score of 0.42

+For Random Forests, the model had an f1 score of 0.55

 ![](Feature_importance.png)
 Plotting feature importance, using Decision Trees. customer services calls and then total international calls were top two important features, when determining customer turnover/customer retention